temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="php">

-Worker listens on a task queue and hosts both Workflow and activity implementations:
+Worker listens on a Task Queue and hosts both Workflow and Activity implementations:

 ```php
 // Workflows are stateful.
 So you need a type to create instances: